Nargiz-Toleutai/Nargiz-Toleutai/README.md

 #### 👋 Hey there!
-I'm a self-taught and highly motivated frontend developer with a passion for creating seamless user experiences.
+I'm a fullstack developer with a passion for creating seamless user experiences.
 #### My problem-solving skills and expertise in JavaScript, TypeScript, and React enable me to tackle complex challenges head-on.
 I'm always eager to expand my technical skills and stay up-to-date with the latest technologies.

 <img align="right" alt="GIF" src="https://github.com/Nargiz-Toleutai/Nargiz-Toleutai/blob/main/assets/mainProfilePic.gif" width="360px"/>